ta5578/jsonlib/README.md

 ## Key Features
 ### Concise error reporting during JSON parsing
-* This can allow for easier debugging when dealing with problematic JSON.
+* This allows easier debugging when dealing with problematic JSON.
 One possible error message:
 ```
 Expecting '<string>' at line 7:5 but found '}' instead!
 ```